darkcircle/owncloud-translation-deployer/README.md

 ============
 Clone this source into the root of owncloud source tree

-   /www/owncloud.foo.baz # git clone git://github.com/darkcircle/owncloud-translation-deployer
+<code>/www/owncloud.foo.baz # git clone git://github.com/darkcircle/owncloud-translation-deployer</code>

 Set your favorite locale code. see also directory list of /ownCloudRoot/l10n/

-   /www/owncloud.foo.baz # cd owncloud-translation-deployer/OCTransDeployer/config;vi locale.ini
+<code>/www/owncloud.foo.baz # cd owncloud-translation-deployer/OCTransDeployer/config;vi locale.ini</code>

 Run
 ===
 just execute like this.

-   /www/owncloud.foo.baz/owncloud-translation-deployer # ./run.sh
+<code>/www/owncloud.foo.baz/owncloud-translation-deployer # ./run.sh</code>

 and you can optionally use sudo command if you're logged in as a normal user.

-   /www/owncloud.foo.baz/owncloud-translation-deployer $ sudo ./run.sh
+<code>/www/owncloud.foo.baz/owncloud-translation-deployer $ sudo ./run.sh</code>